wez/wezterm/docs/config/lua/keyassignment/SendString.md

 }
 ```

-See also [SendKey](SendKey.md) which makes the example above much more convenient.
+See also [SendKey](SendKey.md) which makes the example above much more convenient,
+and [Multiple](Multiple.md) for combining multiple actions in a single press.